Shah-Arsalan/Movie-recommender/README.md

-This react app will give you the meaning of different emojis
+This react app will show you a list of my favourite in different genres